brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 But be careful..

 ::: notes
-- Show things that give value, but focus on what can be improved.
+- Dashboards make the metrics official, so show things that give value, but focus on what can be improved.
 - Dashboards can help us argue the case for spending resources on tech debt or new features.
 - But what management sees, they will measure us on.
-And metrics are almost never the answer for meausing people performance.
+And metrics are almost never the answer for measuring people performance.
-- This problem warrants it's own presentation, but suffice to say, that what management sees, they will measure.
 :::

 ---